MStarmans91/WORC/WORC/doc/static/user_manual.rst

     In bootstrapping, 95% confidence intervals are created using the ''standard'' method according to a normal distribution: see Table 6, method 1 in  `Efron B., Tibshirani R. Bootstrap Methods for Standard Errors, Confidence Intervals, and Other Measures of Statistical Accuracy, Statistical Science Vol.1, No,1, 54-77, 1986`.

+    **Rankings of your samples**
+    In thid dictionary, the "Percentages" part shows how often a sample was classified correctly when that sample was in the test set.
+The number of times the sample was in in the test set is also listed.
+    Those samples that were always classified correctly or always classified incorrecty are also named, including their ground truth label.

+    **The metric values for each train-test cross-validation iteration** These are where the confidence intervals are based upon.

 2. The configuration used by WORC.